CSCfi/csc-user-guide/docs/computing/disk.md

 # Disk areas

-In puhti there are three main disk areas: home, projappl and scratch.
+In Puhti there are three main disk areas: home, projappl and scratch.

 **Home:** Each user can store up to 10 GB of data in their home directory